TN19N/python/README.md

 ---

 #### • day 03 (The goal of the day is to use the Python library that will allow you to manipulate multidimensional arrays (vectors) and perform complex mathematical operations on them.)

+--

+#### • day 04 (The goal of the day is to learn how to use a Python library that will allow you to manipulate dataframes.)